cisco/ChezScheme/IMPLEMENTATION.md

 # Portable Bytecode

-The "portable bytecode" virtual machine uses a 32-bit instruction set that is intepreted by a loop defined in "c/pb.c", where many of the instruction implementations are in "c/pb.h".
+The "portable bytecode" virtual machine uses a 32-bit instruction set that is interpreted by a loop defined in "c/pb.c", where many of the instruction implementations are in "c/pb.h".
 The instruction set is custom, but inspired by Arm64.
-Of course, since the instructions are interpreted, it does not run nearly as fast a native code that Chez Scheme normally generates, but it runs fast enough to be useful for bootstraping a Chez Scheme build from one portable set of boot files.
+Of course, since the instructions are interpreted, it does not run nearly as fast a native code that Chez Scheme normally generates, but it runs fast enough to be useful for bootstrapping a Chez Scheme build from one portable set of boot files.
 The pb machine type is also potentially useful in a setting that disallows code generation or where there's not yet a machine-code backend for Chez Scheme.